 Today, I write to support troubled young people who are afraid to tell their stories.
 They do not know the downward spiral of poverty and drugs on their streets will only hurt them more.
 I can speak for them because I taught them, and some had the courage to tell me about their lives which are full of people who do not give up and families who love.
-My readers may also be one of them, and if not, they will be compelled to listen and think and want to learn more.
 Our differences make us individuals.

 Sonya is a mother, grandmother, teacher, and traveler.

 She wanted to become a dancer but took piano lessons instead.